VictorTaelin/HOC/ROADMAP.md

 We'll **not** include/ship the following items from the pitch deck:

 1. ThreadBender B2B Business.
-We want to focus on building the tech and promote adoption.
+In 2023, we will focus on building the tech and promote adoption.
 Once we have usage on Kindelia, ThreadBender and Kind, we'll be in a better position to rework our business plan.

 2. HPUs: we can't produce them now, but could in a future, from FPGA research.